Ko11e/Student-Performance/README.md

 * Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).

 ### Page 1: Quick Project Summary

-This section of the dashboard provides a concise overview of the project's objectives and functionalities
+- Introduce the project and its motivation
+- Provide an overview of the dataset used
+- Display the first ten rows of the dataset
+- Outline the business requirements

+### Page 2: Project Hypothesis and Validation

+This page explores the hypotheses regarding the Students to improve theire Exam Score, using data analysis and visualization to validate or refute each hypothesis.

-### Page 2: Exploratory Analysis of the Data
+### Page 3: Exploratory Analysis of the Data
 This page provides an interactive dashboard for exploring Student performance data to identify key factors

-The dashboard includes data visualizations to highlight relationships between clinical variables and IVF outcomes, assisting in data-driven decision-making.
+The dashboard includes data visualizations to highlight relationships .

-#### Introduction and Data Inspection:

-### Page 3: Project Hypothesis and Validation

-This page explores the hypotheses regarding the Students to improve theire Exam Score, using data analysis and visualization to validate or refute each hypothesis.

-### Page 4: Stundens Exam Score Predictor
+### Page 4: Students Exam Score Predictor

-### Page 5: Predictor of improving the Students score
+### Page 5: Improvement of score Predictor

 ### Page 6: ML Success Predictor
-Evaluates and showcases the performance of a Students prediction models.
+Evaluate and showcase the performance of a Student prediction models.
 The page presents the complete machine learning pipelines, including data cleaning, feature engineering, and modeling.
 It highlights feature importance and provides a detailed summary of the model's predictive performance.

 -------

 ## The Dataset and the Models

+**Regresson**

 -----